About

 With bad management Commodore/Amiga went bankrupt in 1994.

-My name is Nikos Tomatsidis.
-I'm born 1972.
-My fatner is Greek and mother Norwegian.
-I live in Norway, married and have a family with 2 kids.
 My first experience with personal computers where the Spectrum 48k.
-Competition from commodore where hard and that resulted in selling the spectrum and buying commodore-64.
+Competition from commodore where hard, and that resulted in selling the spectrum and buying commodore-64.
 I had a break from computers some years, but from around 1991 I got my hands on a used Amiga 500.
-After that I had Amiga 1200 and then Amiga 4000.
-My Amiga 4000 ppc board died many years ago.
+After that I had Amiga 1200, CD32 and Amiga 4000.
+My Amiga 4000 with powerstorm and cybervision died many years ago.
 When that happened Amiga where in a very bad situation, and I sold what was left of my Amiga hardware.
 Maybe 1 year after that I discovered the AROS project.
-That was pretty interesting since it would allow me to run Amiga like OS on x86 hardware and it was free (open source) The huge disappointment I felt from who ever took over the Amiga also made me believe it was time the users took over the Amiga development (after all it's the users who kept the dream alive).
+That was pretty interesting since it would allow me to run Amiga like OS on x86 hardware, and it was free (open source).
+The huge disappointment I felt from who ever took over the Amiga, also made me believe it was time the users took over the Amiga development (after all it's the users who kept the dream alive).
 I been following the AROS project since around 2003.
 I been most active since around 2007.
 I'm not a developer, but supported the project in many ways.
-Bug testing, donating, some small gfx work, made Audio Evolution port to AROS a reality, helping new users and now my most ambitious project, AspireOS (AROS distribution) and this web-site.
+Bug testing, donating, some small gfx work, made Audio Evolution port to AROS a reality, helping new users, and now my most ambitious project, AspireOS (AROS distribution) and this web-site.

 Why AspireOS

-When you want to turn off AspireOS, use the power button.
-No log inn log out.
+When you want to turn off AspireOS use the power button.
+No log inn, log out.

 AspireOS don't require much disk space or memory.
 The system files are around 30MB.